-- The planting media placed in the cell should achieve a long-term, in-place infiltration rate of at least 1 inch per hour.
-Bioretention soil shall also support vigorous plant growth. - 2) Planting media should consist of 60 to 70% fine sand and 30 to 40% compost. - 3) Sand should be free of wood, waste, coating such as clay, stone dust, carbonate, etc., or any other deleterious material.
+- 1) The planting media placed in the cell should achieve a long-term, in-place infiltration rate of at least 1 inch per hour.
+Higher infiltration rates are permissible.
+If the design long-term, in-place infiltration rate of the soil exceeds 12 inches per hour, documentation should be provided to demonstrate that the media will adequately address pollutants of concern at a higher flowrate.
+Planter box soil shall also support vigorous plant growth. - 2) Planting media should consist of 60 to 80% fine sand and 20 to 40% compost. - 3) Sand should be free of wood, waste, coating such as clay, stone dust, carbonate, etc., or any other deleterious material.
 All aggregate passing the No. 200 sieve size should be non-plastic.
-Sand for bioretention should be analyzed by an accredited lab using #200, #100, #40, #30, #16, #8, #4, and 3/8 sieves (ASTM D 422 or as approved by the local permitting authority) and meet the following gradation (Note: all sands complying with ASTM C33 for fine aggregate comply with the gradation requirements below):
+Sand for the planter box should be analyzed by an accredited lab using #200, #100, #40, #30, #16, #8, #4, and 3/8 sieves (ASTM D 422 or as approved by the local permitting authority) and meet the following gradation (Note: all sands complying with ASTM C33 for fine aggregate comply with the gradation requirements below):